 Latest News from the University of Maine at Fort Kent

-The University of Maine at Fort Kent Blake Library Gallery is featuring Compositions and Constructs in Drawing and Painting, the works of students in Thérèse L. Provenzano’s Art 430: Drawing and Painting class from the 2016 spring semester.
-The exhibition will be on display through May 16.
+The University of Maine at Fort Kent Blake Library Gallery is featuring, Maine Landscapes of the Eye and Mind, the work of students in Thérèse L. Provenzano’s Art 454: Painting the Maine Landscape class.
+The exhibition will be on display through Monday, January 30, 2017.

 Organizers of the 2017 UMFK Fiddlers’ Jamboree have put out a call to area musicians and entertainers to participate in the largest jam session and house party, which has been held annually on the University of Maine at Fort Kent campus.
 The jamboree, which has become a St. John Valley tradition, will be held on Sunday, February 26, 2017 from 1 p.m. to 4 p.m. in UMFK’s Fox Auditorium.

 The University of Maine at Fort Kent Alumni Association is looking for performers for its sixth annual talent show fundraiser scheduled to take place on Saturday, February 4, 2017 on the University’s campus.